Scarlett4431/rec_proj/README.md

 Version 1.6:
 Rank: Add DIN as baseline.
-RankDataset now logs user;s most recent interations.
+RankDataset now logs users most recent interations.
     Using DIN:    Ranker Eval (Hybrid Recall+Rank): {'recall@k': 0.07139681692895883, 'ndcg@k': 0.03401337771569224}
     Using DIN+DCN:
     Using SASRec:
 Feature engineering: Use two binning schemes, equal-width for score based features, log power for long tail count based features.
 Add rating variance as a feature.
 Recall: {'recall@k': 0.41360680340170086, 'ndcg@k': 0.10507680135862946}
+Evaluation: Add Hit rate for recall and GAUC for ranking.

 TODO:
 1. Add time info into the seqence modeling.
-2. MMOE for two tasks: one on engagement/ CTR proxy; one on satifaction/ rating quality.
+2. MMOE/PLE/ESSM for two tasks: one on engagement/ CTR proxy; one on satifaction/ rating quality.